 The copyright law of the United States (Title 17, United States Code) governs the making of

 photocopies or other reproductions of copyrighted material.
-Under certain conditions specified in
+Under certain conditions specified in the law,

 This institution reserves the right to refuse to accept a copying order if, in its judgment,

 fulfillment of the order would involve violation of copyright law.

 Copyright may be an issue when dealing with:

 - Databases and electronic journals